Mechanical and Aerospace Engineering (MAE)

 MAE 283A.
 Parametric Identification: Theory and Methods (4)

 Constructing dynamical models from experimental data.
 Deterministic and stochastic discrete time signals.
 Discrete time systems.
 Nonparametric identification: correlation and spectral analysis.
 Parametric identification: realization and prediction error methods, least squares estimation, approximate modeling.
 Experiment design.
 Frequency domain identification.
-Prerequisites: MAE 143C recommended.
+Recommended preparation: MAE 143C.

 MAE 283B.
 Approximate Identification and Control (4)